South African rand extends losses as dollar gains on debt ceiling talks

-JOHANNESBURG, May 18 (Reuters) - South Africa's rand extended the previous day's losses in early trade on Thursday as the U.S. dollar hovered near a seven-week high on optimism over U.S. debt ceiling talks.
+JOHANNESBURG, May 18 (Reuters) - South Africa's rand extended the previous day's losses on Thursday as the U.S. dollar hovered near a seven-week high on optimism over U.S. debt ceiling talks.

-The dollar=USD was trading about 0.18% up at 103.070 against a basket of global currencies, after U.S. government leaders agreed to negotiate to avoid a damaging debt default.
+The dollar=USD was last trading up 0.61% at 103.52 against a basket of global currencies, after U.S. government leaders agreed to negotiate to avoid a damaging debt default.

 The risk-sensitive rand often takes cues from global factors like U.S. economic policy in the absence of major local drivers.